 Brighton Fringe Ticket Allocation

-Tickets allocated to the Brighton Fringe will be managed on a daily basis by Brighton Fringe.
-Participants have the right to contact Brighton Fringe to request a re-allocation of tickets where necessary.
 Brighton Fringe must be allocated a minimum of 30% of the total tickets available for each performance.
 The details provided must be correct at the point of registering and Brighton Fringe must be informed immediately of any changes.

 Brighton Fringe is only responsible for the refund of tickets sold through the Brighton Fringe Box Office, the refund of all other tickets are the responsibility of the participant.
 Brighton Fringe reserves the right to pass on any costs incurred when refunding tickets due to the provision of incorrect information or the non-provision of information by participants.

-If a customer has a grievance and requests a refund after an event has finished, Brighton Fringe will pass the complaint to the venue management or participant who will make a decision on whether or not to offer a refund, and instruct Brighton Fringe accordingly.
+If a customer has a grievance and requests a refund after an event has finished, Brighton Fringe will pass the complaint to the venue management or participant who will make a decision on whether or not to offer a refund and instruct Brighton Fringe accordingly.